nasa-pds/pds4-tools/src/collection-builder/README.md

   pds-collection-builder -c collection.lbl .
 ```

-- Generate a collection index for products in the current directory that belong to the collection 'urn:nasa:pds:maven.static.c:data.2a_hkp', write inventory in "collection.csv" and update the collection label 'collection.lbl' with the roll-up of information from the products.
+- Generate a collection index for products in the current directory that belong to the collection 'urn:nasa:pds:maven.static.c:data.2a_hkp', write inventory in "collection.csv" and update the collection label 'collection.xml' with the roll-up of information from the products.

-The 'collection.lbl' could be a partially complete collection label such as the example [collection-example.lbl(collection-example.lbl).
+The 'collection.xml' could be a partially complete collection label such as the example [collection-label-example.xml(collection-label-example.xml).

 ```
-  pds-collection-builder -i urn:nasa:pds:maven.static.c:data.2a_hkp -o collection.csv -c collection.lbl .
+  pds-collection-builder -i urn:nasa:pds:maven.static.c:data.2a_hkp -o collection.csv -c collection.xml .
 ```

 ## License